laytreynolds/laytreynolds/README.md

 - 👋 Hi, I’m @laytreynolds
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-HTML, CSS, JavaScript, React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... laytreynolds@hotmail.com
+- 📫 How to reach me ... laytreynolds@icloud.com

 <!---
 laytreynolds/laytreynolds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.